 The definition of a FinTech lender is central to my research question.
-Following existing literature studying FinTech lending in the residential mortgage origination market (Buchak et al. (2018), Fuster et al. (2019)), I define a FinTech lender as a non-depository institution that provides full-scale, comprehensive online mortgage origination services.
+Following existing literature on FinTech lending in the residential mortgage origination market (Buchak et al. (2018), Fuster et al. (2019)), I define a FinTech lender as a non-depository institution that provides full-scale, comprehensive online mortgage origination services.
 A lender is classified as either a bank, a non-FinTech shadow bank, or a FinTech lender.
-A bank is defined as a depository institution, and a shadow bank is defined as a nondepository institution.
-In my primary analysis sample, no bank falls into my strict definition of FinTech.
-For some banks, even though people can submit their documents online, they have to meet a banker in person to finalize the lending process.
+A bank is defined as a depository institution, and a shadow bank is defined as a non-depository institution.
+In my primary analysis sample, no bank falls into my strict definition of Fin-

+Tech.
+For some banks, even though people can submit their documents online, they must meet a banker in person to finalize the lending process.

-The first key feature in the definition of FinTech is the scope of technology innovation.
-The lenders' ability to process fully-online mortgage origination services represents technology advancement in both "front-end" and "back-end."
+The first key feature in the definition of FinTech is the scope of technological innovation.
+The lenders' ability to process fully online mortgage origination services represents technological advancement in both the "front-end" and "back-end."
 At the "front-end," the online application platform can electronically collect borrowers' documents, including financial statements and tax returns.
-At the "back-end", software and algorithm have been developed to process and verify collected information.
+At the "back-end," software and algorithms have been developed to process and verify collected information.
 For example, the system can identify potentially fraudulent applications by flagging inconsistent data.
-Such a degree of automation reduces information processing time and labor intensity.
+Such a degree of automation reduces the information processing time and labor intensity.

-Through the adoption of full-scale online lending technology initiated by mortgage companies, e.g., Quicken Loan's Rocket Mortgage, it is possible that some banks also provide complete online mortgage originations services.
-Also, since most of the initial financial technology advancement happened outside the banking sector, it is natural to first focus on FinTech adoption of non-banks.
+Through the adoption of full-scale online lending technology initiated by mortgage companies, such as, Quicken Loan's Rocket Mortgage, it is possible that some banks also provide complete online mortgage originations services.
+Additionally, since most of the initial financial technology advancement happened outside the banking sector, it is natural to first focus on FinTech adoption of non-banks.

-The definition is consistent with Buchak et al. (2018)'s FinTech classification, which can be downloaded from their website.
-One caveat is that some companies classified as non-FinTech lenders in 2017 could fit into the definition of FinTech lender in 2018.
-Though such transition may correlate with trust erosion in banks, I do not classify these lenders as FinTech in the primary analysis.
-Mostly because it happened nearly two years after the treatment effect, and only indirectly affected by the scandal, not classifying these lenders as FinTech only makes the treatment effects less likely to be significant.
+The definition is consistent with Buchak et al. (2018)'s FinTech classification, which can be downloaded from their website.2 One caveat is that some companies classified as non-FinTech lenders in 2017 could fit into the definition of FinTech lender in 2018.
+Though such transition may correlate with trust erosion in banks, I do not classify these lenders as FinTech in the primary analysis mostly because it happened approximately two years after the treatment effect and was only indirectly affected by the scandal, not classifying these lenders as FinTech only makes the treatment effects less likely to be significant.